aurora-opensource/streetscape.gl/docs/api-reference/xviz-stream-loader.md

 - `logProfile` (String, optional) - Name of the profile to load the log with
 - `duration` (Number, optional) - Length of the log
 - `timestamp` (Number, optional) - the timestamp to start loading at
+- `bufferLength` (Number, optional) - the length of the buffer to keep in memory.
+Uses the same unit as timestamp.
+If specified, older frames may be discarded during playback, to avoid crashes due to excessive memory usage.